 Get a little creative by using various bitter blends to flavor your food.
 In baking, replace vanilla with bitters, like adding a citrus blend to a lemon pie.
 Poach fruit such as pears with a few drops of a cinnamon, clove and cardamon blend.

 For a breakfast treat, infuse a black walnut or ginger blend with maple syrup to pour over your pancakes.
 Or, for a stimulating, warm drink any time, add a slice of lemon, honey and one dropper full of digestive bitters to hot water.
-You can also add ice to the drink for a cold summer treat.
+You can also add ice to these healthy drinks for a cold summer treat.

 Perhaps the most intriguing idea is to create your own bitters.
 Experiment with this general recipe: